-The Saronic Gulf islands are the closest to Athens, yet they are beautiful and serene; real destinations for a short getaway.
-None of them has an airport but this is not necessary since you can hop from one to the next via a brief boat ride; they are all connected with ferries and hydrofoils.
-Our suggested duration of stay on each island in this group is from half to 3 days (surely a shorter visit to Agistri which is a very small picturesque pine-covered island).
+The Saronic Gulf islands are the closest to Athens, yet they are beautiful and serene, real destinations for a short getaway.
+None of them has an airport, but this is unnecessary since you can hop from one to the next via a brief boat ride; they are all connected with ferries and hydrofoils.
+Our suggested duration of stay on each island in this group is from half to 3 days (surely a shorter visit to Agistri, a very small picturesque pine-covered island).
 You can skip any of the islands in this itinerary to create your own shortcut.

-Agistri is an hour boat ride from the port of Piraeus, and 10-20 minutes away from Aegina which is an island known from the 5th century BC Temple of Aphaia (probably oldest Doric Temple standing on Greek soil) and one of the best pistachio varieties in the world that has been declared a Protected Designation of Origin product by the European Union since 1996.
+Agistri is an hour boat ride from the port of Piraeus and 10-20 minutes away from Aegina, which is an island known for the 5th century BC Temple of Aphaia (probably the oldest Doric Temple standing on Greek soil) and one of the best pistachio varieties in the world that has been declared a Protected Designation of Origin product by the European Union since 1996.
 For luxury & design lovers, accommodation options are very limited in Aegina.
 If you decide to extend your day trip there, our suggestions narrow down to Marini Luxury Suites and Angelina Boutique Hotel.

 Accommodation in Hydra